The Silkworms

 Its nectar like lilac wine for insects mating

-It was forbidden, forbidden, to ever go out;
+It was forbidden to ever go out;

-The Hands are on guard outside like claps of thunder,
+The hands are on guard outside like claps of thunder,

-The ancestral voice says Don’t, and they do not.
+The ancestral voice says don’t, and they do not.

 Still the night calls them to unimaginable bliss